Development

 Editing workflow

-Edit Liquid files in theme/.
-The Shopify CLI watches for file changes and syncs them to your development store.
-The browser reloads automatically when the sync completes.
+Liquid — Edit files in theme/.
+Shopify CLI watches for changes, syncs them to the store, and triggers a browser reload.

-Each island is a file in theme/frontend/islands/ that defines a Web Component.
-The hydration runtime (revive.js) automatically discovers custom elements in the DOM and loads matching island files based on hydration directives:
+Islands — Each island is a file in theme/frontend/islands/.
+The hydration runtime discovers custom elements in the DOM and loads matching islands automatically.
+Add a new file, and import.meta.glob() picks it up.

-Utility modules live in theme/frontend/lib/.
-Import them into islands using the @/ path alias:
+Shared JS — Utility modules live in theme/frontend/lib/.
+Import with the @/ alias:

-Port conflicts -- If port 5173 is in use, Vite automatically picks the next available port and updates the HMR client URL.
+Port conflicts — If port 5173 is taken, Vite picks the next available port automatically.
 The vite-tag snippet reads the port from Vite's dev server, so this works transparently.

-pnpm dev -- --store staging-store.myshopify.comTheme editor -- The Shopify theme editor works alongside shopify theme dev.
-Changes made in the editor are synced back to your local files.
-Be aware that this can overwrite local edits to JSON template/section files if you edit them simultaneously.
+pnpm dev -- --store staging-store.myshopify.comTheme editor — The Shopify theme editor works alongside shopify theme dev.
+Edits in the editor sync back to your local files, but can overwrite local changes to JSON template/section files if you edit them simultaneously.

 pnpm lint # ESLint

-pnpm format # Prettier (formats Liquid, JS, and CSS)What's next
+pnpm format # Prettier (Liquid, JS, CSS)Next steps

-- Deployment -- Building and shipping to production
+- Deployment — Build and ship to production

-- Islands Architecture -- How the hydration system works in detail
+- Islands Architecture — How the hydration system works